Thomas Vonier, FAIA

 Stuart L. Coppedge, AIA, LEED AP

-Stuart Coppedge knows the importance of engaging citizens and communities with design and service—he’s been doing it for almost three decades in Colorado Springs.
+Stuart Coppedge knows the importance of engaging citizens and communities with design and service—he’s been doing it for more than three decades in Colorado Springs.

-Stuart serves on the Colorado Springs Downtown Review Board.
-Still active in his local component, he was President of AIA Colorado before serving in regional and national leadership roles.
+Stuart chairs the City of Colorado Springs Downtown Review Board, is vice chair of the Colorado Springs Downtown Partnership, and serves on the board of directors of Atlas Preparatory School and the advisory council of Colorado Springs’ Council of Neighbors and Organizations.
+Still active in advocacy and outreach in his local component, he was President of AIA Colorado before serving in regional and national leadership roles.

 Torrey Stanley Carleton, Hon.
 AIA